Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Instruction-aware Fill-In-the-Middle

 \subsection{Usage for Code Completion}

 An IFIM-trained LLM enables a developer to guide code completion by embedding instructions directly within their code.
+Notably, IFIM does not require developers typing instructions for every single completion they want.
+Instead, it serves as an effective solution to mitigate the unhelpful code completions caused by the under-specified developer intent.
 Since plain text would violate the programming language's syntax, we propose writing instructions as specially marked inline comments.
 An example of this is shown in \Cref{fig:usage}.
 In this example, a developer using Python could write ``\#!filter out negative numbers'' as the instruction.
 The `\#!' prefix acts as a unique marker that distinguishes an IFIM instruction from a regular comment.
 This allows client-side tools, like IDE plugins, to build user-friendly features around it.
 For example, an IDE could be configured to automatically remove the instructional comment once the generated code is accepted by the user.
 When a code completion request is made, the code completion system parses the code around the cursor to extract the prefix and suffix, and identifies the specially marked comment as the instruction.
 These three components, prefix, suffix, and instruction, are then formatted into the required IFIM input sequence.
 The IFIM-trained LLM receives this input and generates the code to fill the middle, which is then presented to the developer as a completion suggestion.